osadavc/medusa-novu-tutorial/README.md

 ![Blog cover](/images/cover.png)

-This project used Medusa as the headless eCommerce backend and Novu to send notifications to customers effectively.
+This project used Medusa as the headless eCommerce backend and Novu to send notifications to customers effectively, when orders are placed.
 Learn more about this project from the [blog post](https://).

 ## Resources